BaGrOx/BaGrOx/README.md

 Hi,
 I' m a 23 years old man.
 I have graduated Finance and accounting.
-Currently, I 'm study Informatics with specializa�on in programming.
+Currently, I 'm study Informatics with specialization in programming.
 I regularly develop in the direction of .NET technology.
 I try to devote every free moment to learn and develop towards programming.